HasibullahFathi/hangman-game/README.md

 - clear_console(): Clears the console screen between game sessions for better readability.

 ## Testing
-I have manually tested the App by doing following.
+I have manually tested the App by doing the following:
-- Passed the code through the PEP8 linter and confirmed there was no problem.
+- Passed the code through the PEP8 linter and confirmed there were no issues.
-- Give some invalid inputs like enter numbers when there supposed to be letters, multiple letters when a single letter was expected, enter wrong input for levels and play again to choose level or play again.
+- Provided invalid inputs such as entering numbers where letters were expected, entering multiple letters when a single letter was expected, and entering incorrect input for levels and play-again prompts.
-- I have tested the App in my local terminal and the Code Institute Heroku terminal.
+- Tested the App in my local terminal and the Code Institute Heroku terminal.

 ## Bugs
+- To validate the guesses inside the try block, I used the (print) method instead of the (raise ValueError) method to show the error messages.
+Because of this, the guesses were incremented even if there were errors.

+## Remaining bugs
+- No bugs remaining.

+## Validator Testing
+PEP8 testing
+- No errors ware returned from PEP8online.com

+## Deployment
+The code was deployed using Code Institute's mock terminal for Heroku.
+- Steps for deployment:
+    - Prepare Python Application (requirements.txt: Lists the Python dependencies needed for application.)
+    - Create Heroku App
+    - Connect Heroku to GitHub
+    - In the Heroku dashboard, go to the “Deploy” tab of the created app.
+    - In the “Deployment method” section, click on "GitHub".
+    - Authenticate and connect to GitHub account.
+    - Search for the repository and click "Connect".
+    - Deploy Application
+    - In the Heroku dashboard, go to the “Settings” tab.
+    - Click on “Reveal Config Vars” to add any environment variables the application needs in this app only set the PORT to 8000.
--
+    - View  Application
+    - Once the deployment is complete, click on “Open app” in the Heroku dashboard to view the live application.

+## Credits
+- Hangman logo used in App were taken from [ascii.co.uk](https://ascii.co.uk/) page.
+- Hangman Stages used in App were taken from [Chris Horton](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c) github page with a bit of modification.
+- Code Institute for the deployment terminal